Contesting A Will and Inheritance Claims

 This can be made worse when you discover that your entitlement is being challenged by a family member making an inheritance claim.
 On the other hand, you may want to dispute a Will as you feel that you have been unfairly left out from the Will or find that you will be receiving less than the amount you had expected to receive from the deceased.
 You may also wish to dispute a Will as you have doubts about the deceased’s mental capacity at the time the Will was made or have concerns that the deceased had been subjected to undue pressure by another party when making the Will.

-If you are considering contesting a Will or an estate where there is no Will, we aim to provide you with clear information about the legal process and practical advice to assist you to resolve the inheritance dispute in the most cost effective manner.
+If you are considering contesting a Will or an estate where there is no Will, we aim to provide you with clear information about the legal processes and some practical advice to assist you to resolve the inheritance dispute in the most cost effective manner.
 We also offer advice and representation if you are the executor of the estate or a beneficiary defending your entitlement in an inheritance dispute.

 Situations Where an Inheritance Claim May Arise